lm-sys/FastChat/README.md

 - [ ] Enable google serach function call (by 10/28/2024)
     - [x] Modify the fastchat codebase to support function calling during the chat for OpenAI GPT-4.
 Please see more at (./docs/agent.md)
-    - [ ] Complete the google search function.
+    - [x] Complete the google search function.
 Currently, it's a prototpye function at [`fastchat/tools/search.py`](./fastchat/tools/search.py)
-    - [ ] Make the agent call scalable for all LLMs.
+    - [ ] Make the agent call scalable for more LLMs (in addition to OpenAI's API models).

 | [**Demo**](https://lmarena.ai/) | [**Discord**](https://discord.gg/6GXcFg3TH8) | [**X**](https://x.com/lmsysorg) |